Mazda CX-50 2025

 The car feels solid and never truly jolts occupants but the ride is overly firm for a family bus.
 This is partially at fault of the super-low profile 45 series tires which hardens the ride compared with a more normal 60 series tire.

-If the Mazda CX-5 wasn’t so old, the CX-50 would seem like a duplication of effort, but is perhaps a preview of a larger new-generation CX-5 that will be released in the next year or so.
+If the Mazda CX-5 wasn’t so old, the CX-50 would seem like a duplication of effort.

 Mazda’a familiar 2.5L four, in normally-aspirated and turbo forms, nestles under the hood of the CX-50.
 Power reaches all four wheels via the six-speed conventional automatic transmission Mazda uses in all of its vehicles.
 Towing capacity is 907 kilograms (2000 lbs.) for the normally-aspirated engine and 1588 kilograms (3500 lbs.) for the turbo.